trustedlogin/Remove-Dashboard-Access/readme.txt

 = 1.1.6 on January 29, 2024 =

-* Improved: Added a description that clarifies that the Login Message is only displayed on the WordPress "Log In" screen = 1.1.4 & 1.1.5 on April 18, 2022 =
+* Improved: Added a description that clarifies that the Login Message is only displayed on the WordPress "Log In" screen
+* Improved: The User Profile Access text is now a proper label for the checkbox

+= 1.1.4 & 1.1.5 on April 18, 2022 =

 Remove Dashboard Access is now being maintained by [TrustedLogin](https://www.trustedlogin.com/2022/02/21/remove-dashboard-access/)!
 Remove Dashboard Access aligns with what we do at TrustedLogin: simply making WordPress more secure.
 Email any questions to [support@trustedlogin.com](mailto:support@trustedlogin.com).